fgauna12/fgauna12.github.io/_posts/2020-02-03-adding-app-insights-to-asp-net-core-app-running-on-azure-web-apps-for-containers.md

 }
 ```

-Then you can also populate the instrumentation key required for app insights to work.
-This can be an app setting. \
+Using an \`appSetting\`, you can also populate the instrumentation key onto the app service.
-Add an \`appSetting\` to the Azure web app for container for the application insights instrumentation key.
 You'll also need a \`dependsOn\` declaration.

 ```json
 "appSettings": [